-Technically, the lender is paying for mortgage insurance, but that doesn’t mean it’s a free lunch.
-The cost of its premiums gets passed on to you.
+Technically, the lender pays for mortgage insurance, but that doesn’t mean it’s a free lunch.
+The cost of the mortgage insurance premium gets passed on to you.
 You can choose to roll it into the monthly mortgage payments or pay it along with the closing costs.

 How much money do you need for a down payment?

-The minimum down payment for a house depends on its purchase price.
+The minimum down payment for a house depends on the home's purchase price.

-The higher the home down payment, the lower the cost of insurance will be.
+The higher the home down payment, the lower the cost of mortgage insurance will be.

 You need mortgage default insurance in Canada if you put less than 20% down toward a home.
-Mortgage default insurance allows lenders to pass their risk to the mortgage insurer.
-As a result, they are able to offer lower mortgage rates to homebuyers who make lower down payments.
+It allows lenders to pass their risk to the mortgage insurer.
+As a result, they are able to offer lower mortgage rates to homebuyers who make smaller down payments.

 Companies that offer mortgage default insurance

-In Canada, only three providers offer mortgage default insurance.
+In Canada, there are only three mortgage default insurance providers.
 They are: